 In many cases, the first chimney fire can cause cracks and loosen mortar joints that then provide the next fire with an avenue to reach the roof timbers and other combustible materials.

 Typically, chimney fires that spread to the rest of the house do so very quickly and consume the entire house before being brought under control.
 The high temperatures cause them to spread extremely fast, often trapping people in upper story bedrooms.
+Make sure to maintain your chimney and fireplace and take fire prevention measures to stay safe.

 Need to find a pro for your Fireplace Inspection?Find Pros